What is bunion surgery?

 big toe joint.

-Before surgery is an option, your healthcare provider may first advise wearing comfortable,
+Your healthcare provider may first advise wearing comfortable, well-fitting footwear.

-and provide padding.
-For bunions caused by arthritis, medicines may help reduce pain
+For bunions caused by arthritis, medicines may help reduce pain and swelling.

 If these treatments don’t help, your healthcare provider may advise surgery.
 This